Skip to content

 • Avoid OCPs

-• High risk patients may require protein C concentrate prior to surgery
+• High risk pts may require protein C concentrate prior to surgery

 • Increased risk of warfarin-induced skin necrosis